cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * the "tag" space (values in major type 6).
 Again, only a small part of the codepoint space has been allocated, and the space is abundant (although the early numbers are more efficient than the later ones).
-  Implementations receiving an unknown tag can choose to simply ignore it or to process it as an unknown tag wrapping the enclosed data item.
+  Implementations receiving an unknown tag number can choose to simply ignore it or to process it as an unknown tag number wrapping the enclosed data item.
 The IANA registry in {{ianatags}} is the appropriate way to address the extensibility of this codepoint space.